bitcoin/bitcoin/depends/README.md

     sudo apt-get install curl g++-aarch64-linux-gnu g++-4.8-aarch64-linux-gnu gcc-4.8-aarch64-linux-gnu binutils-aarch64-linux-gnu g++-arm-linux-gnueabihf g++-4.8-arm-linux-gnueabihf gcc-4.8-arm-linux-gnueabihf binutils-arm-linux-gnueabihf g++-4.8-multilib gcc-4.8-multilib binutils-gold bsdmainutils

+For linux RISC-V 64-bit cross compilation (there are no packages for 32-bit):

+    sudo apt-get install curl g++-riscv64-linux-gnu binutils-riscv64-linux-gnu

+RISC-V known issue: gcc-7.3.0 and gcc-7.3.1 result in a broken `test_syscoin` executable (see https://github.com/syscoin/syscoin/pull/13543), this is apparently fixed in gcc-8.1.0.

 Dependency Options:
 The following can be set when running make: make FOO=bar

     SOURCES_PATH: downloaded sources will be placed here
     BASE_CACHE: built packages will be placed here
-    SDK_PATH: Path where sdk's can be found (used by OSX)
+    SDK_PATH: Path where sdk's can be found (used by macOS)
     FALLBACK_DOWNLOAD_PATH: If a source file can't be fetched, try here before giving up
     NO_QT: Don't download/build/cache qt and its dependencies
     NO_WALLET: Don't download/build/cache libs needed to enable the wallet